 My wife and I attended a really good Christmas craft show in Oliver, BC.
-It was a two day show so we had to make sure we brought lots of product to sell.
+It was a two-day show so we had to make sure we brought lots of products to sell.
 One year I did the show solo.
 We packed up at home and I drove to the show very early in the morning.
 Everything went well including setting up the display.

 I didn’t go home that night rather I stayed in a hotel.
 It would have been two long drives with a short sleep in between.
 So the second day what did I sell?
 I sold creams and hardly any soap.
 I don’t think I did anything to alter the customer’s perception of the booth.
 It was just that soap sold first and creams sold second.
 I had a great weekend and learned a lesson about selling at craft fairs.
 You just never know what will sell.

 How is figuring out a good product to sell putting the cart first?
 As an artisan, it is the crafting of the product that gives enjoyment.
 Focus on what you enjoy and your enthusiasm for your work will give you more sales.
 A better question would be “What do you like to turn?”
 Let’s look at three main points with a bonus at the end as well.